Equity Bancshares, Inc. Initiates Quarterly Cash Dividend on Common Stock

 WICHITA, Kan., Sept.
-20, 2021 (GLOBE NEWSWIRE) -- The Equity Bancshares, Inc. ( EQBK) Board of Directors (“Board”) announced it has initiated a quarterly cash dividend to its stockholders.
+20, 2021 (GLOBE NEWSWIRE) -- The Equity Bancshares, Inc. (NASDAQ: EQBK) Board of Directors (“Board”) announced it has initiated a quarterly cash dividend to its stockholders.

 The quarterly dividend of $0.08 per common share of Equity Bancshares, Inc. (“Equity” or “Company”) Class A stock is payable on October 14, 2021 to stockholders of record at the close of business on September 30, 2021.
 Future dividends will be subject to Board approval.